Pennsylvania State House

 Speaker of the House

-The speakership is the oldest elected statewide office in the Commonwealth.
-Since its first session in 1682—presided over by William Penn—over 130 house members have been elevated to the speaker's chair.
-The house cannot hold an official session in the absence of the speaker or their designated speaker pro tempore.
-Speaker Leroy Irvis was the first African American elected speaker of any state legislature in the United States since Reconstruction.
-Speaker Dennis O'Brien was the only minority-party Speaker known in Pennsylvania and only the second known nationwide.
+The speakership is the oldest elected statewide office in the commonwealth.
+Since its first session in 1682—presided over by William Penn—over 130 House members have been elevated to the speaker's chair.
+The House cannot hold an official session in the absence of the speaker or their designated speaker pro tempore.
+Speaker Leroy Irvis was the first African-American elected speaker of any state legislature in the United States since Reconstruction.
+Speaker Dennis O'Brien was the only minority-party speaker known in Pennsylvania and only the second known nationwide.

-Democrat Joanna McClinton was elected Speaker of the House on February 28, 2023, becoming the first female Speaker in Pennsylvania.[5]
+Democrat Joanna McClinton was elected speaker of the House on February 28, 2023, becoming the first female speaker in Pennsylvania.[4]

 Composition